aymud/memory-mania/README.md

-├──── public/ - Contains the HTML template and any static assets ├──── src/ - Contains the source code for the React application │     └── components/ - Stores React components used in the application │     ├── App.jsx - Core component that manages the game's logic and user interface │     ├── App.css
+├──── public/ - Contains the HTML template and any static assets ├──── src/ - Contains the source code for the React application │     └── components/ - Stores React components used in the application │     ├── pages/ - Different routes for the application │     │   ├── login.jsx
+│     ├── utils/ - Helper functions and classes
+│     ├── App.jsx - Core component that manages the game's logic and user interface │     ├── App.css
 │     ├── index.html - Template file which is served up when script is run